polyaxon/polyaxon/site/docs/management/model-registry/index.md

 ![production-stage](../../../../content/images/dashboard/registry/production.png)

-Polyaxon provides a special tag to signal the stage of your components versions.
+Polyaxon provides a special tag to signal the stage of your components' versions.

 ![testing-stage](../../../../content/images/dashboard/registry/testing.png)

-By default the Component Hub shows the latest version and its stage.
+By default, the Component Hub shows the latest version and its stage.

 ![staging-stage](../../../../content/images/dashboard/registry/staging.png)